SHARP Frequently Asked Questions and Answers

 Q: What is your adoption process?

 A: Our adoption process is similar to other rescues.
 The first step is to fill out our adoption application.
-After we have reviewed it and discussed amongst ourselves, a home visit will need to be scheduled.
+After we have reviewed it and the Board approves the application, a home visit will need to be scheduled.
 After the home visit (sometimes at the same time if local to the dog of interest), a meet and greet will be scheduled with your whole family and your pets.
 After the meet and greet, you may pick up your dog from their foster home, sign the contract, and pay the adoption fee!

 Q: What do I need to be a successful applicant?

 A: This varies on a case-by-case, dog-by-dog basis, however our basic guideline is as follows:

 - Answer ALL questions on the adoption application, thoroughly.

 - If your yard is fenced it must be 5ft minimally, 6ft or higher ideally.
 Electric fence is not considered to be a fenced yard and will be denied adoption.